Magzzie/Donations_Analysis/README.md

     - To enhance the performance of our classification neural network, we used the **adam** optimizer, which uses a gradient descent approach to ensure that the algorithm will not get stuck on weaker classifying variables and features.
     - As for the loss function, we used  **binary_crossentropy**, specifically designed to evaluate a binary classification model.
     - In addition to the optimization function and loss metric, we added a more reader-friendly evaluation metric, **accuracy**, which measures the quality of the machine learning model.
-- We Chose to save only the weights used to train the model in the first attempt.
+- We only saved the weights used to train the model in the first attempt.
 Moreover, for the 100 epochs used for training, we opted for saving checkpoints after every five epochs trained instead of after everyone so it would not take a lot of memory space.
 This choice required batch size (64) and batch counts specifications to define the saving frequency in the ModelCheckpoint instance.
 - After fitting the model to the scaled training features, we evaluated its performance on the scaled testing features and calculated the loss and accuracy.
 - Lastly, we exported the model to an [HDF5 file](https://github.com/Magzzie/Neural_Network_Charity_Analysis/blob/main/AlphabetSoupCharity.h5) for more convenient retrieval of the model's structure and weights at a later time.